snowriverxiao/snowriverxiao.github.io/README.md

 In short, if the bystander acts randomly—as you do when choosing your door—the background distribution changes.
 You’re no longer sampling uniformly from all three cases but are conditioning only on those where a switching opportunity arises.
 Within that conditional set, the probability of winning by switching becomes equal to that of staying.
 This happens because Case 1 (choosing the prize initially) has a lower chance of being sampled, but always results in a switching opportunity.
 Meanwhile, Cases 2 and 3 each have only a 50% chance of qualifying as switching situations.

-Again, if the bystander uses knowledge to always avoid the prize, then the original bias toward the unchosen side is preserved.
-No surprise: switching will then beat sticking 2-to-1, as commonly taught.
+Again, if the bystander uses knowledge to always avoid revealing the prize, then Cases 2 and 3 each have a 100% chance of leading to a switching situation.
+As a result, the original 2-to-1 bias toward the unchosen side is preserved.
+No surprise: switching remains the better strategy, just as commonly taught.

 #### Extension to More Than Three Doors
 The same logic generalizes to scenarios with more than three doors.
 Suppose you begin with n doors.
 You choose one, and the bystander then opens all but one of the remaining doors.
 A switching scenario is valid only if none of the opened doors reveals the prize.

 In Case 1 (you initially choose the prize), the bystander can always open n−2 empty doors, so a switching scenario occurs 100% of the time.
 In any of the other n-1 cases (you initially choose an empty door), there’s only a 1/(n-1) chance that the bystander opens all other empty doors and avoids the prize—assuming they choose randomly without knowledge.

-But if you require the bystander to avoid revealing the prize—ensuring a switching scenario always occurs when possible—then the distribution no longer shifts randomly.
+But if you require the bystander to avoid revealing the prize—ensuring that a switching scenario always occurs when possible—then the distribution no longer shifts randomly.
 Instead, it becomes fixed in favor of the unchosen side, which retains a higher probability of hiding the prize.
-In this setup, switching once again becomes the advantageous strategy.
+In this setup, all of the other n−1 cases (where you initially chose incorrectly) now each have a 100% chance of resulting in a switching scenario.
+As a result, switching once again becomes the advantageous strategy.

 ## Run the code